KeanuVentura/BeyondOpenLooks/index.md

 - Possession Type – e.g., transition, offensive rebound, turnover, etc.
 - Shot Context – Whether it was a putback or secondary opportunity.
 - Game Type – Regular season vs. playoffs.

+#### What's NOT Taken Into Account:

+- Shooter identity or reputation - Shot Quality is blind to who takes the shot.
+- Whether the shot went in – Only the shot's characteristics matter, not the outcome.

 ### Cleaned Dataframe: Advanced Shooting Metrics per Game by Season for Selected Players